Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Fundamental Concepts

 Graphs are the central objects of this thesis because, as we made explicit in the introduction, we will deal with how different areas of the brain interact with each other, and these interactions can be represented abstractly through \textit{graphs}, which are mathematical representations of the relationships between units of a system.
 Besides neuroscience, graph theory has numerous applications in a variety of other scientific fields, such as social science, biology, computer science, linguistics, and transportation planning \citep{Chung2006, Newman}.

 Some authors use the term ``networks" to designate real-world networks and ``complex networks" to designate large real-world networks, whereas the term ``graphs" is used to designate their mathematical representations.
-However, here we will not make these distinctions, thus, henceforth, we will use these terms interchangeably.
+However, here we will not make these distinctions; thus, henceforth, we will use these terms interchangeably.

-In this section, we present the mathematical formalism of the areas of graph theory that will be necessary for the development of the text.
+In this section, we present the mathematical formalism of the areas of graph theory necessary for the development of the text.
 Some of the propositions and theorems presented here do not include their respective proofs, but instead, we provide appropriate references to their proofs.